Mock tombstone placed at Merkel’s electoral office

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-BERLIN: German police said on Saturday they have launched an investigation after a mock tombstone was found in front of Chancellor Angela Merkel’s electoral offices, apparently to decry measures aimed at halting transmission of the coronavirus.
+BERLIN: German police said Saturday they have launched an investigation after a mock tombstone was found in front of Chancellor Angela Merkel´s electoral offices, apparently to decry measures aimed at halting transmission of the coronavirus.

 The protest action came as thousands of demonstrators prepared to gather in major German cities including Stuttgart, Munich and Berlin against the stay-at-home measures.